Skip to main content

 oclif supports themes that you can ship with your CLI, which users can then override if they choose.

-By default, the theme only applies to help output but you can extend the theme for your own purposes if you want.
+By default, the theme only applies to help and JSON output but you can extend the theme for your own purposes if you want.
 See Extending Themes section below.

 theme.json